Direction – Social Democracy: Government (2023–present)

-As Smer won the parliamentary election held on 30 September 2023 with 23% of the vote and 42 seats in the National Council, Robert Fico, the party's leader was given a mandate to form a government.
+As Smer won the parliamentary election held in 2023 with 23% of the vote and 42 seats in the National Council, Robert Fico, the party's leader was given a mandate to form a government.
 The Fourth cabinet of Robert Fico comprising Smer, Voice – Social Democracy (Hlas–SD) and the Slovak National Party (SNS) sworn in on 25 October 2023.

 Social policy

 In 2025, in cooperation with KDH, the party passed a constitutional amendment introducing further provisions related to cultural, ethical, and family issues.
 The amendment legally recognizes only two sexes, defined by biological criteria, and states that a mother is a woman and a father is a man.
 It bans surrogacy and guarantees a child's right to know their parents.
 Adoption is restricted to married heterosexual couples.
 The amendment also strengthens parental rights, particularly in the area of education, and requires school curricula to align with the cultural and ethical values set out in the Slovak Constitution.
 It affirms Slovakia's sovereignty in matters such as the protection of life, human dignity, marriage, parenthood, family, culture, language, and related areas of healthcare, education, and upbringing.
 It further states that Slovak law in these domains takes precedence over European Union law.

 In 2025, the party's government passed a law amendment requiring NGOs to submit an annual "transparency report" starting in 2026.
 The report must include details of donors who contribute more than 5,000 euros, including their full names.
 NGOs will also be required to disclose information about their governing bodies or members of those bodies.
 Furthermore, NGOs will be classified as obligated entities under the Freedom of Information Act and must provide information upon request if they receive more than 3,300 euros from public sources in a single instance or a total of more than 10,000 euros.
 Initially, the party sought to pass a law labeling certain NGOs as foreign agents, organizations with foreign support or lobbyists.
 However, it withdrew the proposal due to the risk of conflict with European law and opposition from the junior coalition partner, Hlas.
 Slovakia's Public Defender of Rights, Róbert Dobrovodský, challenged the law amendment at the Constitutional Court, arguing it violates constitutional and human rights by threatening donor anonymity, restricting foreign funding, increasing administrative burdens, and disproportionately affecting smaller NGOs.